grinkus/men-of-shovels/README.md

 ## Final idea (before starting code)

 *   The player is an undertaker struggling to dig a grave for every executed prisoner/friend/fellow-human-being.
-The executioner stands on a hill and shoots every victim.
+The executioner stands on a cliff and smacks the victim in the head with his shovel.
 While he's preparing for the execution, player sees an outline of the fall-path of the corpse.
     He has to dig the grave on that spot.
-If he succeeds, the grave digs itself up and a gravestone (cross) spawns on top of it.
+If he succeeds, the grave covers itself up and a gravestone (cross) spawns on top of it.
 The undertaker has to collect crosses.
 If he fails to dig the hole on time, the corpse spatters on the ground (splat!), and an evil spirit rises, that attacks the undertaker to steal one of his crosses and flies off carrying it away to hell (or  heaven).

 ## Initial ideas